-28.811 Players that share a land border with the primary victim are eligible to be the beneficiaries of the Tyranny.

-28.812 Of these potential beneficiaries the player with the most unit points in stock is the beneficiary of the Tyranny.
-This determination is made by counting tokens in stock (one each) and cities in stock (five each) of these potential beneficiaries.
-If there is a tie between beneficiaries the primary victim decides who will be the beneficiary between the tied players.
+- 28.811 Players that share a land border with the primary victim are eligible to be the beneficiaries of the Tyranny. - 28.812 Of these potential beneficiaries the player with the most unit points in stock is the beneficiary of Tyranny.
+This determination is made by counting tokens (one each) and cities (five each) in stock of the potential beneficiaries.
+If there is a tie between potential beneficiaries the primary victim decides who will be the beneficiary between the tied players.

-28.813 The beneficiaries must then replace from stock a number of the primary victim's unit points equal to twice the number of cities owned by the primary victim.
-These unit points must be annexed from areas adjacent to the opposing civilization, with each area being annexed in order and selected by the opposing player.
-The borders (both water and land) for newly annexed provinces are immediately available to the opposing player for further annexation.
+28.813 The beneficiary must then annex a number of the primary victim's unit points equal to twice the number of cities owned by the primary victim by replacing the units with tokens from stock.
+These unit points must be annexed from areas containing the beneficiary's units, or areas adjacent (by land or water) to an area containing only the beneficiary's units.
+Each unit is annexed in turn, with units previously annexed being used in this determination.